ANU-RSES-Education/EMSC-2022/Lectures/Lectures-MD2.reveal.md

 </br>

-*In which we shall examine the nature of convection as a phenomenon that transfers heat and generates motion.
-We will see how we can extract a single number that tells us almost everything about how / whether convection takes place … and we will calculate this for the Earth’s mantle.*
+*In which we concern ourselves with the observation of signals from the convecting mantle at the surface of the Earth and, perhaps, of the other terrestrial planets.
+We will see how mantle convection naturally produces the pattern of heat flow in the oceans that we discussed in earlier lectures.*

 </div>